 Honors Award.
 Students are notified when they apply to MUW if they are qualified for this competitive scholarship.
 To be considered, they should participate in either the fall or the spring Award Recognition Day.

 For both Centennial and Honors Scholars, failure to remain a member in good standing of the RHP or the Honors College results in forfeiture of the scholarship.

-Members in good standing of the Gordy Honors College may apply for grants to support their senior honors projects.
-The grants typically support one of the following: equipment needed to complete the project, travel to archives or libraries needed for research, travel to conferences to present research.
-Grant requests should be sent in hard copy to the Honors College office (W-599).
-They may also be turned in at the office.
-Each grant request should include the following:
+Members in good standing in the Gordy Honors College may apply for grants to support their independent research projects.
+The grants typically support one of the following: equipment needed to complete the project, travel to archives or libraries for research, or travel to conferences to present research.

 The grant application form is available at Honors College Forms.
 To ensure that discipline standards are met by the student in using the designated funds, any application should be reviewed by the student’s independent research faculty committee before it is submitted to the Director of the Honors College.
 The application should be sent in hard copy to the Honors College office (W-1607) or may be hand delivered.

 Applications for grant support are accepted on a rolling basis and are evaluated by the Director of the Honors College and members of the Honors Faculty Committee.

 Students should explore all other possible avenues of funding before applying for an Honors College grant and are asked to indicate other sources of funding when completing an application.

 All grant applications must be submitted before the purchase or activity for which support is being sought.
 For research project materials, applications must be received in the Honors College office no later than 30 days prior to the activity in which the materials will be used.
 For research or conference travel, applications must be received in the Honors College office no later than 30 days prior to the travel for which support is being requested.